 Training the Next Generation

-Froedtert Hospital’s Reach Program is designed to help young adults in the urban community pursue careers in health care.
-In partnership with workforce intermediaries and community based agencies, Froedtert provides a six-month, well-paying experience for individuals ages 18 - 24 who have or are within six months of receiving their HS diploma or GED, but lack the skills or experience to compete in the job market.
+The Reach Program is designed to help young adults in the urban community pursue careers in health care.
+In partnership with workforce intermediaries and community based agencies, Froedtert provides a six-month, paid experience for young adults who are looking to gain experience in the health care field to compete in the job market.

-While participating in work readiness programs through the intermediary, the students work at Froedtert about 20 hours a week, for six months.
-In addition to working with a supervisor, students are also assigned a mentor.
-Mentors are not directly involved in the students’ day-to-day work, but offer their time, advice and energy to enhance the learning experience of the students.
+The participants work at Froedtert about 20 hours a week, for six months.
+In addition to working with a supervisor, participants are also assigned a mentor.
+Mentors are not directly involved in the participants day-to-day work, but offer their time, advice and energy to enhance the learning experience of the students.